The shoulder joint is similar to the hip as they are both ball and socket joints. However, the

 Labral Tear Symptoms

-Labral tear symptoms depend on where the tear is located, but could include:
+Labral tear symptoms depend on the location of the tear, but can include:

-* Catching of the shoulder with no movement
+- A “catching” sensation of the shoulder with movement

 Common Types of Labral Tears